Conan O'Brien: Podcasting and Conan O'Brien Must Go (2018–present)

 In 2018, O'Brien's production company, Team Coco, partnered with Earwolf to launch his own weekly podcast, Conan O'Brien Needs a Friend.
 The podcast debuted November 18, 2018, with Will Ferrell as the first guest.
 O'Brien stated the title is tongue-in-cheek, saying he would like to see if celebrity guests would actually be his friends.
-In each episode, Conan is joined by his guest, as well as his assistant Sona Movsesian and the show's producer Matt Gourley.
+In each episode, O'Brien is joined by his guest, as well as his assistant Sona Movsesian and the show's producer Matt Gourley.
 Guests on the podcast have included Barack and Michelle Obama, Stephen Colbert, and Bob Newhart among others.
 The podcast has received strong reviews and became the top podcast on iTunes.
 The podcast has also won numerous awards throughout its run.
 Deadline Hollywood reported that, as of August 2021, the podcast had been downloaded over 250 million times and was averaging more than 9 million downloads per month.

+O'Brien made a cameo appearance as himself on the February 26, 2022 episode of Saturday Night Live, as a guest inducting John Mulaney into the Five-Timers Club with Tina Fey, Steve Martin, Paul Rudd, Candice Bergen and Elliott Gould.

-In May 2022, the podcast, as well as the entire Team Coco digital media business, was sold to SiriusXM for $150 million.
+In May 2022, O'Brien's podcast, as well as the entire Team Coco digital media business, was sold to SiriusXM for $150 million.
 This sale included all other Team Coco podcasts including Inside Conan and Parks and Recollection, as well as the development of a comedy channel for SiriusXM radio service.

+On April 18, 2024, HBO released a four-episode international travel series titled Conan O'Brien Must Go on Max to widespread critical acclaim.
+The series featured O'Brien traveling to Norway, Argentina, Thailand, and Ireland to meet fans whom he had previously featured via video calls in his podcast series Conan O'Brien Needs a Fan.
+The show was renewed for a second season of six episodes in May 2024.
+To promote the first season's release, O'Brien appeared on the interview show Hot Ones, where guests eat increasingly spicy chicken wings.
+The intensity and humor of his episode received significant media attention, resulting in widespread praise of his performance and more generally as a comedic performer.

+In January 2025, it was announced that O'Brien would be the 2025 recipient of the Mark Twain Prize for American Humor.
+He received the award on March 23 at the John F. Kennedy Center for the Performing Arts in Washington, D.C.
+The recording of the presentation later garnered him an Emmy in 2025 for Outstanding Variety Special (Pre-Recorded).